Metify-io/redfish-recordings/README.md

 ## Using prebuilt docker image

-Docker image with two recordings is published in the xlabsi repository on hub.docker.com.
+Docker image with two recordings is published in the xlab-steampunk repository on quay.io.
 We can use it to spin up a mock server that serves one of the two mocks.

 We can start the container by running: